mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 The most important part is the one related to the environments; when we select one, we need to read the source to understand what they're about.
 They have also a link to the original paper where they were defined/suggested.
 The environments are classified as follows:
 - Classical control: usually, we start here; the typical Cart-Pole and Mountain-Car scenarios are here.
 - Atari: images of Atari games.
 We have 2 versions for some games: the one with RAM contains relevant information on some object positions, etc.; the other has only images and a CNN should be applied to understand the object poses.
+Note that the Atari environments were removed from the Open AI gym github repo; they are now being maintained under the  Arcade-Learning-Environment repo: [Issue 2407](https://github.com/openai/gym/issues/2407).
+We can still install them with `pip install "gym[atari,accept-rom-license]"`, but the links to the source code at the Open AI environments website are broken.

 - Box2D: 2D physics engine.
 - MuJoCo: 3D physics engine, often the famous manequins that learn to walk.
 - Algorithms: algorithms that learn to sort sequences, etc.